-Cancer risks and management options for ATM c.7271T>G carriers
+Cancer risks and management options for ATM carriers

-Female breast cancer: Studies estimate the lifetime risk of developing breast cancer with the above variant may be around 60%.
-However, an individual's actual risk is thought to be dependent on how many breast cancers there are in their immediate family.
+Breast Cancer: Studies estimate the lifetime risk of developing female breast cancer with an ATM gene variant to be significantly increased.
+An individual's specific risk is thought to be dependent on how many breast cancers there are in their immediate family and therefore screening recommendations will be based on both a test result and family history.